 Over the past decade, the way teams function has undergone a major overhaul.
 There’s more autonomy with flexible work schedules replacing the fixed 9 to 6 schedule.
 Given the record unemployment and the general scarcity of talent, companies are forced to stretch beyond the geographic boundaries of their physical offices.
-They are now trying to hire the best of talent, irrespective of where they are.
+They are now trying to hire the best talent, irrespective of where they are.
 According to Upwork, in the next ten years, nearly 40% of employees will work predominantly remotely!
-And that gives us all the more reason to get better at creating a weekly work plan.
+And that gives us all the more reason to get better at creating a good weekly work plan.

 What Douglas discovered still holds true – Left on their own, people escape work

 We are all wired to be lazy and tend to waste our time if not supervised or guided towards completing a task that’s at hand.
 In fact, Douglas Mcgregor concluded this in his study on Theory X employees, way back in the sixties.

 The theory highlights that if your team members dislike their work or have little motivation, managers will most likely use an authoritarian style.
 The approach is very ‘hands-on’ and usually involves micromanaging people’s work to ensure it is done on time and in a proper way.

 People you and I are inherently motivated, but there are a number of reasons why we can falter.
 Be it the lack of goals, the lack of the right tools, no sense of urgency, or simply the endless number of distractions we have around us.